Disabled employees can expect 80% of their after-tax average weekly wage subject to a state maximum.

 What percentage does workers’ comp pay in Michigan?

-According to Michigan law, the percentage workers’ comp pays to disabled employees should be 80% of their after-tax average weekly wage.
-This calculation includes money for overtime, discontinued fringe benefits, and even second jobs.
+In Michigan, the percentage workers’ comp pays to disabled employees is 80% of their after-tax average weekly wage (approximately 60% of their gross pay).
+This includes money for overtime, discontinued fringe benefits, and even second jobs.
 Tax filing status and number of dependents impacts the weekly payment.
-We tell our clients to expect approximately 60% of their gross pay.

 In Michigan, the percentage workers’ comp pays is capped at 90% of the state average weekly wage, regardless of gross income.
 This limit keeps disabled employees from earning more than what most people get while working.
 It does not matter if a person is an orthopedic surgeon or quarterback for the Detroit Lions.
 It is not exactly a fair system for high wage earners who take a significant cut in pay under workers’ comp.